Nuclear excitation functions for medical isotope production: targeted radionuclide therapy via natIr(d,x)193mPt: Results and discussion

 \subsection{Excitation functions for \natIr(d,x)\ce{^{190, 190m1+g, 190m2}Ir}}

 \ce{^{190}Ir} has two isomers, both of which decay by isomeric transition (m2: 8.6\%, m1: 100\%).
 A total cumulative cross section (\autoref{fig:Ir_190Ir_c}), an independent measurement of the m2 isomer (\autoref{fig:Ir_190m2Ir_i}), and the subtracted measurement of \ce{^{190m1+g}Ir} (\autoref{fig:Ir_190m1+gIr_c}) are reported.
-The total cumulative cross section is consistent with the existing experimental data, where TENDL-2023 and TALYS-2.04 agree with the experimental data up to approximately 30 MeV.
-CoH-3.6.0 and ALICE-2020 consistently underestimate the excitation function.
+The total cumulative cross section is consistent with the existing experimental data.
+TENDL-2023 and TALYS-2.04 agree with the experimental data from approximately 20 MeV to 30 MeV.
+CoH-3.6.0 and ALICE-2020 consistently underestimate the excitation function, while EMPIRE-3.2.3 consistently overestimates the shape above 20 MeV.
 The contribution from the m2 isomer to the ground state is minimal, given that cross sections and the branching ratio are low.
+CoH-3.6.0, ALICE-2020 and EMPIRE-3.2.3 reproduce the shape of the excitation function of \ce{^{190m2}Ir}, where CoH-3.6.3 in particular follows the shape of the experimental data accurately.
+TENDL-2023 predicts a lower effective energetic threshold, as well as a more rapid rise of the excitation function, compared to both experimental data as well as the other codes.
+For \ce{^{190m1+g}Ir}, TENDL-2023 and TALYS-2.04 reproduce the shape above 20 MeV.
+ALICE-2020 and CoH-3.6.0, as for the total cumulative cross section, consistently underestimate the excitation function.
+It was not possible to model \ce{^{190m1+g}Ir} with EMPIRE-3.2.3 or \ce{^{190m2}Ir} with TALYS-2.04, as both codes lacked these isomers in their structure tables.